ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    - Select a region and a resource group
    - Provide a service name
    - Click **Create** to provision he Coligo service
-2. Once provisioned, create a new project to group your artifacts (applications,jobs etc.,).
+2. Create a new project to group your components (applications,jobs etc.,).
+Use projects to organize your Coligo related entities like a folder and work on focused context.
+On the Coligo dashboard, click **Projects** on the left pane,
    - Provide a project name
    - Click on **Create Project**
 3. On a terminal, define an environment variable `COLIGO_PROJECT` and set it to your project name.